vargiuscuola/vs-bash-std-library/REFERENCE-lock.md

 ## lock_list_()

-List of locks owned by the current process of by the process with the provided pid
+List of locks owned by the current process of by the process with the provided pid.

 ### Aliases